Security & Compliance

 Security Standards that Protect Customer Data

 We built our cloud infrastructure to meet the security standards of our customers and the industries that they serve.
-We’ve gone through rigorous audits to achieve PCI-DSS, SOC2, and HIPAA compliance.
-We’re also a Visa Verified vendor.
-That means that our customers never need to worry about the security of data that moves through their applications on Plum’s platform.
+We’ve also gone through rigorous audits to achieve PCI-DSS, SOC2 and HIPAA compliance, as well as, being a Visa Verified vendor.
+That means that our customers don't need to worry about the security of data that moves through their applications on Plum’s platform.
 By meeting these standards we’re particularly well-equipped to serve the finance/banking, and health care industries.

 Using both hardware and software, Plum Voice established and maintains physical and technical safeguards that protect the confidentiality and integrity of your electronic business information.